sakshi1802/Conference-Schedule-Maker/README.md

 ## Features
 - **Excel File Upload**: Users can upload an Excel file with columns for *Theme*, *Title*, *Presenter(s)*, and *Faculty Mentor*.

 - **Session Type Selection**: Choose between *Oral Session Maker* or *Poster Session Maker*.

 - **Customizable Sessions**: Define session durations, maximum presentations per session, and the number of sections (sessions) in a day.

 - **Automatic Schedule Generation**: The tool sorts presentations by theme, splits them across sections, and assigns time slots based on user inputs.

+- **Schedule Preview**: View a formatted preview of the generated schedule directly within the app before downloading.

 - **Downloadable Schedules**: After generating the schedule, users can download it in CSV format.

 ## Requirements